Red Sox vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has 51 hits with 15 doubles, two triples, nine home runs and 29 walks.
+- Correa has put up 52 hits with 15 doubles, two triples, nine home runs and 29 walks.
 He has driven in 34 runs.

 Correa Recent Games